-These 4-Year plans are sample plans and should be used in collaboration with your Conservation Biology student services coordinator and faculty advisor.
+These 4-Year plans are sample plans and should be used in collaboration with your Conservation Biology Academic Advising Manager.
 There is great flexibility in course selection and sequencing.
 Requirements may vary per student depending on AP credit, transfer credit, or placement exams.

 When planning, keep in mind that students are strongly encouraged to build in internship, volunteer, research, study abroad experiences, etc. See the Student Resources and Careers tabs for more information on these experiences.

 What is the difference between a B.S. and a B.A. degree in the Conservation Biology major?

 The major coursework requirements are the same for both the B.S. and B.A. options in the Conservation Biology major.
 The difference is with the requirements for mathematics and language.
 A student who chooses the B.A. option will complete statistics for the Conservation Biology major and the fourth level of a language.
 While a student who chooses the B.S. option will complete statistics and a second intermediate/advanced level math or intermediate/advanced level computer science course.
 Students often complete calculus in this option.
 The B.S. requires language completion to the third level.